 Please make a brief, polite phone call now to your U.S. Representative.
 Look up your legislator's phone number.
 You can say, "Please cosponsor the PREPARED Act if you haven’t yet, and do all you can to get it enacted quickly.
 This simple and smart reform will ensure that animals in puppy mills, zoos, laboratories and other commercial facilities subject to the Animal Welfare Act are protected during disasters."

-Calling is so important; please do not skip this crucial step.
 After making your call, please use the form below to send a follow-up message.
 Be sure to edit your message so it stands out.